You want to know the best way to make people more interested in what you have to offer? Take some of it away by using gated content.

 As we’ll see, there are pros and cons to gating content, but done right, it can make your content more appealing, help you to engage with your target audience, and result in better leads.

 In this guide, we’ll show you how to gate content for more engagement and conversions.
 We’ll share gated content best practices and examples, so you can use the content gating strategy effectively to improve marketing conversions, and drive leads and sales.
-We’ve seen amazing results from gated content, including one site that got 11,000 new subscribers in a month with a simple content upgrade.
+We’ve seen amazing results from content locking, including one site that got 11,000 new subscribers in a month with a simple content upgrade.